 The wheel is also used in a variety of settings to describe battering.
-For instance, in training for law enforcement or prosecutors, the wheel provides an explanation for why a victim might return to an abusive spouse or why victim is refusing to cooperate in a criminal prosecution.
+For instance, in training for law enforcement or prosecutors, the wheel provides an explanation for why a victim might return to an abusive spouse or why the victim is refusing to cooperate in a criminal prosecution.

-The wheel makes the pattern, intent and impact of violence visible.
+The wheel makes the pattern, intent, and impact of violence visible.